Stylback/home-server/README.md

 ## Issues and solutions

-Here I document anything particularly difficult that made me rethink an implementation.
+Sometimes things doesn't go as planned and you have to rethink an implementation, here are some of the lessons I've learned.

 <details><summary>Click to expand</summary>
 <p>

 --------------------

-### Bricked motherboard
+### Motherboard

 > __TL;DR:__ Initially made the build with a Biostar J4105NHU, a BIOS-update broke RAM-support and trying to revert back to the previously known working version bricked it.

 I initially used a [Biostar J4105NHU](https://www.biostar-usa.com/app/en-us/mb/introduction.php?S_ID=1013), the motherboard shipped with BIOS-version __J41BW929.BSS__ and worked flawlessly with a pair of 8GB RAM-modules.

 A couple of days go by and I shut the system down to do some cable-management, after which it refused to boot.
-I figured I messed something up with the cables and put everything back as it was, no luck.
+I figured I messed something up and put everything back as it was, no luck.

 I removed one of the RAM-modules and tried again, nothing.